tdchristian/club-sandwich/README.md

 * A student survey file.
 This lists students along with their top 5 choices.
 * A master student file.
 This lists students' full names along with their grade, gender, attendance status, and any days they are unavailable.
-   * A tool called `prepare_linkups.py` is provided compares the master student file and the student survey file and outputs a linkups file.
+   * A tool called `prepare_linkups.py` is provided that compares the master student file and the student survey file and outputs a linkups file.
 Since it may be impossible to link up all students (e.g. they gave a different name on the survey), it also creates a consumable file that must be examined by hand to reconcile any differences.
 * A clubs file.
 This lists clubs, along with their teacher; which days they can run; lower and upper limits on membership; how many groups can or must be run; grade and gender restrictions; and whether the club has open or closed membership.

 In addition, these files can optionally be supplied: